 However, at variance with copper oxides, in fullerides the crystal structure is not layered and superconductivity is known to be more conventional, being mediated by intramolecular vibrations and displaying s-wave symmetry.

-In our experiment, we resonantly excited local molecular vibrational modes in K3C60 using femtosecond laser pulses at mid-infrared wavelengths.
-The transient optical response was then probed with time-resolved THz spectroscopy, revealing a non-equilibrium state with the optical properties of a superconductor.
-A gap in the real part of the optical conductivity of the photo-excited material, as well as a low-frequency divergence of the imaginary part, were detected for temperatures far in excess of the equilibrium Tc = 20 K, up to at least 100 K.
+In our experiment, we have resonantly excited local molecular vibrational modes in K3C60 using femtosecond laser pulses at mid-infrared wavelengths.
+The transient optical response was then probed with time-resolved THz spectroscopy, revealing a non-equilibrium state with the optical properties of a superconductor .
+A gap in the real part of the optical conductivity of the photo-excited material, as well as a low-frequency divergence in the imaginary part, were detected for temperatures far in excess of the equilibrium Tc = 20 K, up to at least 150 K.